Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 The reason for this? *Scope.*

 It's extremely hard to find a good angle of attack when it comes to the game.
 Not because there's nothing to criticize, but because it's hard to do it in a way that doesn't sound like I'm merely spewing hate indiscriminately.
 Consider Shugendo's [excellent video](https://www.youtube.com/watch?v=smIGZcXEVEQ) about Soulstorm's bugs for instance---it's not necessarily even an exhaustive collection, yet it's over an hour long.
-I shudder to think how long an article would be that handles not only gameplay, but lore too.
+I shudder to think how long an article that handles not only gameplay, but lore too would be.

 So, with this in mind, I decided to put a constructive limit on myself and focus only on the story in this post and even there not all of it, just stuff I find noteworthy in the following ways from least to most severe: